 - Grow our leading position in an attractive industry.
 U.S. pizza delivery and carry-out are the largest components of the U.S. QSR pizza category.
 They are also highly fragmented.
-Pizza delivery, through which a majority of our retail sales are generated, had sales of \$9.8 billion in the twelve months ended November 2011.
-As the leader in U.S. pizza delivery, we believe that our convenient store locations, simple operating model, widely-recognized brand and efficient supply chain system are competitive advantages that position us to capitalize on future growth. - The carry-out component had \$14.3 billion of sales in the twelve months ended November 2011.
-While our primary focus is on pizza delivery, we are also favorably positioned as a leader in the growing carry-out component given our strong brand, convenient store locations and quality, affordable menu offerings. - Leverage our strong brand awareness.
+Pizza delivery, through which a majority of our retail sales are generated, had sales of \$9.6 billion in the twelve months ended November 2012.
+As the leader in U.S. pizza delivery, we believe that our strategic store locations to facilitate delivery, simple operating model, widely-recognized brand and efficient supply chain system are competitive advantages that position us to capitalize on future growth. - The carry-out component had \$14.6 billion of sales in the twelve months ended November 2012.
+While our primary focus is on pizza delivery, we are also favorably positioned as a leader in the growing carry-out component given our strong brand, store locations and quality, affordable menu offerings. - Leverage our strong brand awareness.
 We believe that the strength of our Domino's Pizza® brand makes us one of the first choices of consumers seeking a convenient, quality and affordable meal.
-We intend to continue to promote our brand name and enhance our reputation as the leader in pizza delivery.
-In 2009, in connection with the launch of our improved pizza recipe, we launched the campaign, "Oh Yes We Did."
+We intend to continue to promote our brand name and enhance our reputation as the leader in pizza delivery, with a growing position in carry-out pizza.
+In late 2009, in connection with the launch of our improved pizza recipe, we launched the campaign, "Oh Yes We Did."
 The launch of the new pizza and this campaign received significant attention in the news media, social networking internet sites and other media outlets and we experienced positive same store sales growth in our domestic stores throughout 2010 and 2011.
+This momentum continued in 2012 with the launch of our Parmesan Bread Bites and our new Handmade Pan Pizza, which contributed to our positive domestic same store sales growth in 2012.

-In 2008, each domestic store contributed 4% of its retail sales to support national advertising in addition to contributions for market-level advertising.
-In 2009, domestic stores within active advertising co-operatives elected to allocate an additional 1% of their advertising contributions to support national advertising initiatives, which resulted in each domestic store contributing 5% of its retail sales to support national advertising as stores within inactive advertising co-operatives were already contributing 5% of its retail sales to support national advertising.
+In 2009, domestic stores contributed 5% of their retail sales to support national advertising.
 Also in 2009, all domestic franchisees amended their standard franchise agreements to require a contribution of 5.5% (subject, in limited instances, to lower rates based on certain incentives and waivers) of their retail sales for national advertising and to eliminate the required market-level contributions.
-We currently anticipate this 5.5% contribution rate, which took effect in 2010 and continued throughout 2011, to remain in place for the foreseeable future.
+This 5.5% contribution rate, which took effect in 2010, continued throughout 2011 and 2012.
+In January 2013, with the support of the domestic franchise system, domestic franchisees amended their standard franchise agreements to require a contribution of 6% (subject, in limited instances, to lower rates based on certain incentives and waivers) of their retail sales for national advertising.
+We currently anticipate that this 6% contribution rate, which took effect in 2013, will remain in place for the foreseeable future.

-We intend to leverage our strong brand by continuing to introduce innovative, consumer-tested and profitable new product varieties (such as Artisan pizzas, Oven Baked Sandwiches, Domino's American Legends® pizzas and BreadBowl PastaTM), complementary side items (such as our new Stuffed Cheesy Bread, boneless chicken and wings, Cinna Stix® and Chocolate Lava Crunch Cakes) and value promotions, as well as through marketing affiliations with brands such as Coca-Cola®.
+We intend to leverage our strong brand by continuing to introduce innovative, consumer-tested and profitable new product varieties (such as Handmade Pan Pizza, Artisan pizzas, Oven Baked Sandwiches, Domino's American Legends® pizzas and BreadBowl PastaTM), complementary side items (such as our Parmesan Bread Bites, Stuffed Cheesy Bread, boneless chicken and wings, Cinna Stix® and Chocolate Lava Crunch Cakes) and value promotions, as well as through marketing affiliations with brands such as Coca-Cola®.
 Additionally, we may from time-to-time partner with other organizations in an effort to promote the Domino's Pizza® brand.
-We believe these opportunities, when coupled with our scale and share leadership, will allow us to grow our position in U.S. pizza delivery.
+We believe these opportunities, when coupled with our scale and share leadership, will allow us to grow our position in both U.S. pizza delivery and carry-out.